Pre-General Availability Draft: 2017-05-26

-To enable secure connections, your MySQL distribution must be built with SSL support, as described in Section 6.4.2, “Building MySQL with Support for Secure Connections”.
-In addition, the proper options must be used to specify the appropriate certificate and key files.
-For a complete list of options related to establishment of secure connections, see Section 6.4.5, “Command Options for Secure Connections”.
+To enable secure connections, the proper options must be used to specify the appropriate certificate and key files.
+For a complete list of options related to establishment of secure connections, see Section 7.4.5, “Command Options for Secure Connections”.

-If you need to create the required certificate and key files, see Section 6.4.6, “Creating SSL Certificates and Keys Using openssl”.
+If you need to create the required certificate and key files, see Section 7.4.6, “Creating SSL and RSA Certificates and Keys”.

 To start the MySQL server so that it permits clients to connect securely, use options that identify the certificate and key files the server uses when establishing a secure connection: